On this page

 The Australian Government will honour all “okay to board” messages that airlines receive.

-Airline crew (including medivac crew) are exempt from the travel restrictions.
-Airline crew are advised to take particular care on lay-overs, to use dedicated private transport and to avoid crowded public spaces.
+All air crew are advised to take particular care on lay-overs, to use dedicated private transport and to avoid crowded public spaces.

-Airline crew should monitor for symptoms and not fly if they are ill.
+All air crew should monitor for symptoms and not fly if they are ill.
 This includes off-shift crew who are travelling as passengers on an aircraft to reposition at another location.
 The same process is to be followed for this cohort as on-shift crew.

 Protecting vulnerable workers in operations and supply chains